Closing youth festival in Portugal, pope shares 'old man's' dream of peace

 Marina Sylvester, 22, from the pope's native Argentina, was one of hundreds of thousands of young people who spent the night in the riverside area.

-She woke up at dawn and by 7 a.m. she was already showing off her dance moves as a well-known Portuguese priest DJ, Guilherme, played upbeat songs.
+She woke up at dawn and by 7 a.m. was showing off her dance moves as a well-known Portuguese priest DJ, Guilherme Peixoto, played upbeat songs.
 "It has been one of the best experiences of my life," she said.

-The pope announced that the next World Youth Day would be held in Seoul, South Korea in 2027.
+The pope said the next World Youth Day would be held in Seoul, South Korea, in 2027.

 One of the recurring themes of the pope's visit was social media and its potentially negative effects on young people.

+During the week, Francis urged them to beware the false happiness of the virtual world and at another event, the young people reflected on their anxieties, their yearning to save the planet and the "tyranny" of social media.

-The trip took place in the shadow of a report six months ago by a Portuguese commission said at least 4,815 minors were sexually abused by clergy - mostly priests - over seven decades in the country.
+The trip took place in the shadow of a report six months ago by a Portuguese commission that found at least 4,815 minors were sexually abused by clergy - mostly priests - over seven decades in the country.

-It was just one in a series of reports around the world that have exposed clerical sex abuse and rattled the Catholic Church in recent years.
+It was one of a series of reports around the world that have exposed clerical sex abuse and rattled the Catholic Church in recent years.

 Francis said on Wednesday the Church needs a "humble and ongoing purification" to deal with the "anguished cries" of victims of clerical sexual abuse, and met privately with 13 victims.